mzdun/blog/_posts/2016-04-28-inheritance-in-cxx.md

 ## Casting from ancestor to descendant

 But how do you do `static_cast<A*>(pointer_to_D)`?
 Do you subtract 44 or 16?
 The answer is &ndash; you can't know, there is not enough information given, so both `static_cast` and C-style cast from virtual ancestor to descendant is not int the language.

-So how do you do that?
-One way is RTTI.
+One way to do that is RTTI.
 Run-time Type Info, when turned on, attaches a small chunk of data to every object created in C++ program.
 It contains information on what exact type this object is and how it interacts with other types.
 This is used by `dynamic_cast`, a run time casting operator, to properly locate reverse offsets.
 Those chunk of data, however, put a tax on the program most programmers and product managers are unwilling to pay.

 What are other options?
 Well, virtual methods.
 If you have a virtual method in `D`, then it's code doesn't care for `A`s, `B`s or `C`s of it's world, so no issue there.
 If you write your version for any of these descending classes, you write this as if `this` was of type `A*` or `B*`, just like with any other overriding code.

 ## VTBL thunks